WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 *For simplicity purposes, the gender of the word “dog” will be in the masculine form (“he” or “him”) throughout this post.

 Although crates are widely used for potty training, it doesn’t necessarily mean that dogs love their crates.
 Regardless of how “humane” you believe crate training is, dogs only willingly go inside their crates because they’ve been conditioned to do so over time.
-Now, what if your dog keeps wanting to go in the crate and refuses to come out?
+Now, what if your dog keeps wanting to go in the crate or refuses to come out?
 If your dog constantly wants to go in the crate or keeps running back inside, something could be wrong.
 Sniff out 7 reasons below:

 #1 Your Dog is Afraid

 Since crated dogs are conditioned to stay inside their crates for long periods, they will eventually come to feel comfortable and safe there.
 Hence, dog trainers often refer to crates as “safe places” or “wolf dens” for dogs.
 However, the truth is that uncrated dogs who have the run of the house without the threat of obnoxious children, abusive adults, or any undesired environment can find comfortable and safe places pretty much anywhere in a truly good home.
-If your dog keeps wanting to go in the crate, then he is most likely afraid of coming out in fear of threat or abuse.
-Sadly, this situation is frequently observed in rescue dogs who have suffered from abuse – regardless of the magnitude.
-Now, if you know for a fact that your dog has never suffered from abuse before (say if you’ve had him since puppyhood), why would he be afraid?
-In such a case, that’s a question for you to answer.

 Sniff out 16 reasons why dogs hate your child.